nickbabcock/dps/static/markdown/statistics.md

 number of students.
 These include: property damage (accidental), assist other agency, and to some extent, traffic accident (off roadway).
-The only immediate explanation is that other agencies (Ann Arbor police department, fire department, etc) aren't influenced by the flux of students and so DPS has a constant flow of activity from other agencies.
+The only immediate explanation is that other agencies (Ann Arbor police department, fire department, etc) aren't influenced by the flux of students and so the university's police has a constant flow of activity from other agencies.
 Intuitive explanations for the other two types of incidents remain elusive.

 # Notes on Implementation